snitko/straight-server/README.md

 It is you who defines what a production or a staging environment is, by changing the config file.
 Those words are only used as examples.
 You may call your environment whatever you like.

+However, environment name is currently used as a prefix for gateway order counters Redis entries (see the respective README section).
+You can set the current environment name using a config file option, for example:

+    environment: development

 Addons
 ------